Jmwofford/babyDiv_WDI-curriculum/instructor_notes/ajax/api-intro-with-ajax.md

 Let's hop back into our browser and we can see that we successfully retrieved and rendered all of the gifs and the scores associated with them.

 #### You Do: (30 min)
-Create another component called `RandomGif.jsx` and build a component that will retrieve and display a random gif generated from the Giphy api.
+Create another component called `RandomGif.js` and build a component that will retrieve and display a random gif generated from the Giphy api.
   * Look at the wireframe above to determine where to put the component in the UI
   * The URL you will be calling is `http://api.giphy.com/v1/gifs/random`
     * Use the [GIPHY Documentation](https://developers.giphy.com/docs/#random-endpoint) to figure out what request parameters you are required to send.